Melzar/onion-architecture-boilerplate/README.md

 ### STILL TODO

 * Prepare FP version of architecture - separate repo
-* Introduce Graphql and integration with inversify-graphQL - separate repo
 * Introduce docker into project
-* Provide example how to integrate two or more protocols of communication within same codebase ( add `GraphQL` )
+* Resolve TODO's and revisit folder structure for improvements, revisit IOC implementation ( some injections do not have dependencies, so we can define it as pure functions )
+* Provide more real life examples of `GraphQL` + `Rest` - define Story for that case
+* Provide more `Queries` / `Mutations` for `GraphQL`
 * Provide example of project modularization ( `lerna` + `yarn workspaces` )
 * Provide example of interactor / use case / scenario pattern
 * Provide additional diagrams